Loading

 Listed terrorist organisations

-The Government lists terrorist organisations for the purposes of the relevant offences in the Criminal Code.
-More information can be found at Terrorist organisations.
+The Australian Government lists terrorist organisations for the purposes of the relevant offences in the Criminal Code.
+More information is available at Terrorist organisations.

 Declared areas

-The Government can declare an area in a foreign country where a terrorist organisation is active, in order to deter Australians from travelling there and putting themselves in harm’s way.
-More information can be found at Current declared areas.
+The Australian Government can declare an area in a foreign country where a terrorist organisation is active to deter Australians from travelling there and putting themselves in danger.
+More information is available at Current declared areas.